lauranonato/lauranonato/README.md

 - 👋 Hi, I’m @lauranonato
-- 👀 I’m interested in Data universe, such as data modelling with sql and python.
+- 👀 I’m interested in Data universe, such as data modeling with sql and python.
 - 🌱 I learned how to program in R and now I’m currently learning python.
 - 💞️ I use daily the toolkit sql, git, vscode and dbt labs to work with.